-My lashes and I have a bit of a love-hate relationship.
-They’re long, which I know because every single makeup artist has told me so, but they’re also stubborn and refuse to curl.
+My lashes and I have a love-hate relationship.
+They’re long, which I know because every single makeup artist I've ever met has told me so, but they’re also stubborn and refuse to curl.
 No matter what mascara I use or which curling tool I purchase, they do not curl.
-Which is why I decided to give them the LVL treatment that promises to lift, volumise and curl stubborn lashes.
-Now, I’m no lash novice—I’ve had them curled before and even became addicted to lash extensions for months on end (my bank balance didn’t look too healthy)—but I’ve never tried an LVL treatment.
+Which is why I decided to give them the LVL treatment that promises to lift, volumize and curl stubborn lashes.
+I’m no lash-treatment novice—I’ve had them curled before and even became addicted to lash extensions for months on end (my bank balance didn’t look too healthy)—but I’d never tried an LVL treatment.

-One week after having it done, though, and I’m pretty much hooked.
+One week after having it done, though, I’m pretty much hooked.

 This is me with mascara on, no joke.
-You can see my lashes are long, but you can also see how straight they are.
-I wasn't lying when I said they don't curl.
+You can see that my lashes are long, but you can also see how straight they are.
+I wasn't lying about the fact they don't curl at all.
 Below, is the after.

 I’ve never seen my lashes look this lifted.
 I'm not even wearing mascara here and they look more lifted than when I would wear mascara.
-I mean, it's safe to say I'm a total LVL convert.
-Thinking about joining me?
+I mean, it's safe to say I'm a total convert.
+Thinking about joining me in my LVL bliss?
 I gathered all the information you need to know before having them done.

 What are LVL lashes?

-You’re probably wondering what LVL lashes are, right?
-So before we delve into my experience, I enlisted the help of Charmaine Kyriacou, head trainer at London salon Browhaus, where I had my treatment.
+You’re probably wondering what LVL lashes are, exactly.
+So before we delve into my experience, I enlisted the help of Charmaine Kyriacou, head trainer at London/NYC salon Browhaus, where I had my treatment.
 She told me that the LVL stands for “lash, volume, lift” but the treatment also involves a lash tint.

 How are LVL lashes done?

-The process actually starts 24 hours before you have them permed with a patch test.
-I know, I know—it’s frustrating to have a patch test every single time you hit the salon chair, but it’s as important to ensure your skin will take to the treatment.
+The process actually starts 24 hours before you have your lashes permed with a patch test.
+I know, I know—it’s frustrating to have a patch test every single time you hit the salon chair, but it’s crucial to ensure your skin will take to the treatment.

-A solid 24 hours later, I made my way back to Browhaus.
+So a solid 24 hours later, I finally made my way back to Browhaus.
 The salon has a reputation for being the boss of eyebrows, but it also offers a selection of lash treatments.
-It’s renamed LVL lashes to Lash Curl Up (£48) and Lashgraphy (£15) to give it a personalized spin, and you can even book in for just the perm or just the tint.

 Upon arrival, I was taken downstairs to a private area and asked to lie down on the pre-made bed.
-Nothing out of the ordinary there.
-The treatment started with the salon woman cleansing the eye area to ensure all traces of makeup were gone and then asking me what type of curl I would like.
+The treatment started with the technician cleansing the eye area to ensure all traces of makeup were gone and then asking me what type of curl I would like.
 As I’d had my lashes curled previously (minus the tint) and been slightly disappointed, I decided to go full volume with a tight curl.

 You can choose between a loose or tight effect, but l went for the tighter look.
 The technician then measured a small rod against my eyes.
 The rod sits as close to your lash line as possible on your eyelids—it’s what holds the curl as the bonding gels are applied.
-She then applied a lash glue to pin back my lashes to the rod.
+Next, she applied a lash glue to pin back my lashes to the rod.

-Next, a perming lotion is applied to your lashes, which has to sit for around 20 minutes.
-I definitely fell asleep and felt very relaxed.
-After the perming lotion had done its magic, the technician came back and applied a neutraliser, which was left on for a further 15 minutes.
+Soon after, a perming lotion is applied to your lashes, which has to sit for around 20 minutes.
+I felt very relaxed; in fact, I definitely fell asleep.
+After the perming lotion had done its magic, the technician came back and applied a neutralizer, which was left on for another 15 minutes.

-And finally came the tint.
+Finally came the tint.
 I went for black, as I wanted to be able to be mascara-free on a daily basis.
-You can cater the colour to your own personal preferences, though.
-The beauty of LVL lashes is that the tinting only takes around three minutes, as it takes to permed lashes much faster.
+You can cater the color to your own personal preferences, though.
+Part of the beauty of LVL lashes is that the tinting only takes around three minutes, as it takes to permed lashes much faster.

 The Browhaus Studio in London